Tunnelling conductance of $d+ip$-wave superconductor: Introduction

 \section{Introduction}

-Unconventional superconductor (SC) can host surface bound states, the Andreev bound states (ABSs), forming the zero-energy flat band \cite{ABS, ABSb, Hu, MS95, Kashiwaya00, ABSR2}.
-The zero-energy ABSs can be observed as the zero-bias conductance peak (ZBCP) in the quasiparticle tunneling spectra of the junctions of a normal metal and a high-$T_{c}$ cuprate (i.e., a spin-singlet $d$-wave SC) \cite{TK95,Experiment1, Experiment2, Experiment3, Experiment4, Experiment5, Experiment6, Experiment7, Experiment8, Saadaoui13}.
-In addition, the ABSs induce the Josephson current with a low-temperature anomaly \cite{TK96b,TK97,BBR96} and the paramagnetic Meissner current \cite{Higashitani_JPSJ_97, BKK00, Meissner3, Asano_PRL_2011, Yokoyama_PRL_2011, Suzuki14, Higashitani_JPSJ_2014, Suzuki15, Espedal_PRL_16, ShuPingLee_PRB_2017}.
+Unconventional superconductors (SCs) can host surface bound states, the Andreev bound states (ABSs), forming a zero-energy flat band \cite{ABS, ABSb, Hu, MS95, Kashiwaya00, ABSR2}.
+The zero-energy ABSs can be observed as a zero-bias conductance peak (ZBCP) in the quasiparticle tunneling spectra of the junctions of a normal metal and a high-$T_{c}$ cuprate (i.e., a spin-singlet $d$-wave SC) \cite{TK95,Experiment1, Experiment2, Experiment3, Experiment4, Experiment5, Experiment6, Experiment7, Experiment8, Saadaoui13}.
+In addition, the ABSs induce a Josephson current with a low-temperature anomaly \cite{TK96b,TK97,BBR96} and a paramagnetic Meissner current \cite{Higashitani_JPSJ_97, BKK00, Meissner3, Asano_PRL_2011, Yokoyama_PRL_2011, Suzuki14, Higashitani_JPSJ_2014, Suzuki15, Espedal_PRL_16, ShuPingLee_PRB_2017}.
 The origin of the ABSs has been clarified from the view point of the topological invariant defined using the bulk Hamiltonian \cite{STYY11}.

-The zero-energy ABSs may be fragile against perturbations due to the high degeneracy of the flat band.
-The surface $s$-wave subdominant order originated this instability was proposed \cite{matsumoto951, kuboki96} in 1995.
-Theoretically, the subdominant $s$-wave component splits the zero-energy peak in the local density of states (LDOS) \cite{kashiwaya95calculation, Tanuma99, tanuma01d+is} and gives rise to a spontaneous surface current with breaking the time reversal symmetry (TRS) \cite{matsumoto952}.
-In experiments, however, such peak splitting nor TRS breaking has not been observed \cite{Experiment1, Experiment2, Experiment4, Experiment5, Experiment6, Experiment7, Experiment8, Saadaoui13} except for several cases \cite{Experiment3, Fogel, Krupke99}.
-More seriously, the induced $s$-wave pair potential requires an on-site attractive interaction in contradiction to the strong repulsive interaction in the cuprate.
-The instability of the ABSs is not still conclusive even though other possibilities have been pointed out such as surface ferromagnetism \cite{Potter14}, spin density wave \cite{honerkamp}, staggered flux phase \cite{kuboki14, kuboki2015}, and translational symmetry breaking \cite{Vorontsov09, higashitani15, Miyawaki15, miyawaki17,haakansson15, Holmvall18, Miyawaki18, Holmvall19}.
+The zero-energy ABSs may be fragile against perturbations because of the high degeneracy of the flat band.
+The surface $s$-wave subdominant order originating this instability was proposed \cite{matsumoto951, kuboki96} in 1995.
+Theoretically, the subdominant $s$-wave component splits the zero-energy peak in the local density of states (LDOS) \cite{kashiwaya95calculation, Tanuma99, tanuma01d+is} and gives rise to a spontaneous surface current by breaking the time reversal symmetry (TRS) \cite{matsumoto952}.
+In experiments, however, neither such peak splitting nor TRS breaking has been observed \cite{Experiment1, Experiment2, Experiment4, Experiment5, Experiment6, Experiment7, Experiment8, Saadaoui13}, except for a few cases \cite{Experiment3, Fogel, Krupke99}.
+More seriously, the induced $s$-wave pair potential requires an on-site attractive interaction, in contradiction to the strong repulsive interaction in the cuprate.
+The instability of the ABSs is not still conclusive, even though other possibilities have been pointed out, such as surface ferromagnetism \cite{Potter14}, spin density wave \cite{honerkamp}, staggered flux phase \cite{kuboki14, kuboki2015}, and translational symmetry breaking \cite{Vorontsov09, higashitani15, Miyawaki15, miyawaki17,haakansson15, Holmvall18, Miyawaki18, Holmvall19}.